Focusing on Native American homeownership under Duty to Serve

 KC: There are 567 federally recognized tribes today and each has a unique structure of governance, culture, history, and identity.
 In addition, reservation land is held “in trust” for Native American Indians by the federal government.
 The goal of this policy was to originally keep Indians contained to certain lands.
 Now, it has shifted to preserving these lands for their people.

 For instance, the Red Cliff Reservation was created through a series of treaties between the U.S. Government and the Red Cliff Band of Lake Superior Chippewa Indians (Red Cliff Band), the most recent being the treaty of 1854.
 Or, in the case of the Blackfeet Tribe in Montana, they have occupied the Rocky Mountain region for more than 10,000 years.
 About 86 percent of the residents of the reservation are Native Americans but over time, their land has been greatly reduced in size from the historical dimensions.
 The Blackfeet tribe is the 13th largest reservation in the U.S. at approximately 1.5 million acres in size.
-Individual Native Americans cannot own their land and as a result cannot build equity.
-This prevents them from capitalizing from a numerous of homeownership benefits that others enjoy.

 Given these complexities, some lenders may be reluctant to issue mortgages for homes on tribal trust land.
 To ease concerns, Fannie Mae will work with tribes to review their ordinances as they relate to mortgage lending and work to execute a memorandum of understanding (MOU), which is an agreement to do business and evidence approval that the tribe’s laws and ordinances are acceptable for conventional lending.
 Fannie Mae wants to continue to work with financial institutions already doing some lending in these rural communities to understand their goals and seek opportunities to work together in Indian Country.